book cover of Saint Valentine\'s Day Murder

 Book 13 of the Heathcliff Lennox series

-One man lies dead, the other shot and badly injured.
-Why they chose to fight a duel on a cold and frosty morning is a mystery.
+A duel at dawn.
+One man dead, the other gravely injured.
+What drove them to fight on a bitterly cold morning remains a mystery.

 Meanwhile, Lennox's wife, Persi, an archeologist, is handed a mystery of her own.
 The Valentine's Murder is not the only mystery at Bancroft Hall, there was the centuries old mystery of the lost Lady of Lisle.